Tennis at the 2010 Commonwealth Games: Background

 Although tennis has long been on the list of approved optional Commonwealth Games sports, and has featured in every Commonwealth Youth Games programme, it made its maiden appearance in a full Commonwealth Games programme at the 2010 Commonwealth Games.

-The tennis events were held from 4–10 October 2010, which clashed with the dates of the China Open, an ATP World Tour 500 and WTA Tour Premier Mandatory event.
-Despite initial concerns that governing bodies would fail to persuade their top players to compete in Delhi, several top tennis players competed for their countries, including Mahesh Bhupathi (India), Peter Luczak (Australia), Sania Mirza (India), Jamie Murray (Scotland), Leander Paes (India), and Anastasia Rodionova (Australia).
+The tennis events clashed with the dates of the China Open, an ATP World Tour 500 and WTA Tour Premier Mandatory event, which brought concerns that governing bodies would fail to persuade their top players to compete in Delhi.
+No male or female player in the world's top 100 ranked players competed, with the exception of world number 63 Anastasia Rodionova.
+India's leading player's Mahesh Bhupathi and Sania Mirza also competed.